 (John 13:23 esp.
 V.27 & 33 thru 16:33) Jesus is telling His disciples about His purpose, His leaving and their purpose.
 In this discourse, like many other times Jesus’ statements are veiled (allegories).

-(John 14:26 keyword: Comforter- intercessor, consoler, advocate) They knew the definition of Comforter and it must have been a great relief that “somebody” was coming to help them because Jesus had said and done so many things they were sure they’d never remember all of it and they didn’t know what much of it meant either.
+(John 14:26 keyword: Comforter: defined: intercessor, consoler, advocate) They knew the definition of Comforter and it must have been a great relief that “somebody” was coming to help them because Jesus had said and done so many things they were sure they would never remember all of it and they did not know what much of it meant either.

-(John 15:1-27) (V.1-6) Jesus said He is the true vine and God is the husbandman (land-worker, farmer) and that the branches of the vine that wouldn’t bear fruit He (husbandman- the farmer) would take them away and the branches that did bear fruit He would purge (cleanse, prune- to do away with the useless parts).
+(John 15:1-27) (V.1-6) Jesus said He is the true vine and God is the husbandman (land-worker, farmer) and that the branches of the vine that would not bear fruit, He (husbandman- the farmer) would take them away and the branches branches that did bear fruit He would purge (cleanse, prune- to do away with the useless parts).

 (V.13) They would remember Jesus had said; “Greater love hath no man than this, that a man lay down his life for his friends.”
 (V.12 & 17) They would remember that Jesus told them twice to love one another (V.18, 19 & 23) and that the world would hate them because the world hated Jesus first and whoever hated Jesus hated God the Father.

 (John 16:1-33) Jesus said; (V.1-3) “These things have I spoken unto you, that ye should not be offended (entrap, scandalize, stumble, entice to sin, apostasy).
 They shall put you out of the synagogues: yea the time cometh, that whosoever killeth you will think that he doeth God service.
 And these things will they do unto you, because they have not known the Father, nor me.”
 They must have looked at each other with eyes darkened with worry and the beginnings of fear.